 The third trimester was difficult but also crazy exciting.
 I had developed a severe skin rash, PUPPS, which I learned had something to do with the male hormone 70% of the time.
 Not knowing what I was having (boy or girl), this really annoyed me!
 As did the itching that never stopped and the luke warm oatmeal baths I was forced to take in the middle of the night.
 My belly was also tremendous and my feet very swollen, so the itching mixed with basic pregnant discomfort really affected my attitude.
 Caitlin could not relate to this but she too was 30 some odd weeks pregnant, very round and suffered from severe heart burn.
 We had our different ailments but had each other to complain too.
 When the big kicks would come and we could see the babies features, little hands and feet on the ultrasound screen, the bad stuff was pushed aside.
 Who were these babies?
 Boys or girls?
 Would they come early, on time or late?
 We were so anxious to just get the babies out and searched for signs of labor.

-Another wonderful thing about pregnancy that I forgot to mention is how a woman learns to understand her body.
-You can tell when somethings right, wrong or simply supposed to happen.
-The night Caitlin went into labor she knew two days before that it was coming.
+Pregnancy really puts you in tune with your body.
+You can tell when somethings right, wrong or totally normal.
+Caitlin knew she’d go into labor two days before it happened.
 She asked me to go to the mall to "walk it out".
 This was Sunday, November 27th and our due date was December 2nd.
 She kept talking about the heaviness she felt - I had nothing like that going on but I put those symptoms in my back pocket so I knew what to look out for.
 She had asked me to take care of little Eddie when the time came so I went to sleep on high alert that night.
 Caitlin called me around 2am and told me she was having contractions since before midnight and asked if I could come lay with little Eddie so she could go to the hospital.
 She never knew this but my excitement for her was masked by a touch of sadness - we were not going to be pregnant together anymore.
 I had a little bit of that phantom limb syndrome where you feel like a piece of you is missing.
 I would have to go the rest of the way on my own and that scared me.

 Baby Jake was born on November 28, 2016 around 9am and he was perfect.
 Caitlin and her tribe of four left the hospital 24 hours later.
 And 9 days later after many walks, yoga ball bounces and cuddles with my brand new nephew, my sweet baby Logan was born.
 He too was perfect :)